pvandommelen/parser/README.md

 These methods accept an expression (see below which ones are available) and maybe a grammar (see below).
 The return value is the parser which offers one method:

-    PeterVanDommelen\Parser\Parser\ParserInterface::parse(string $string, ExpressionResultInterface $previous_result = null)
+    PeterVanDommelen\Parser\Parser\ParserInterface::parse(string $string)

 The parse method will return null if the parser was unable to match the string.
 The parser will always match from the start.
-If succesfully matched a result object representing the parsed expression will be returned.
-This result object can be used as the second argument in the parse method to 'backtrack' through different results.
+If succesfully matched a result object corresponding to the parsed expression will be returned.

 The result object implements ExpressionResultInterface which has the following two methods describing the matched string: